 Top things to do on the Olympic Peninsula

-Many of the Peninsula’s top sights and experiences are located in Olympic National Park, including mountaintop vistas and hiking trails on Hurricane Ridge; various types of forest ranging from temperate rainforest to lowland old growth; scenic lakes perfect for kayaking, SUPing and other water-based activities; incredible driftwood-strewn beaches where you can view amazing sunsets; not to mention waterfalls galore!
+Many of the Peninsula’s top sights and experiences are located in Olympic National Park.
+These include mountaintop vistas on Hurricane Ridge and the mystical, temperate Hoh Rainforest.
+Enjoy scenic lakes perfect for kayaking, SUPing and other water-based activities.
+Plus, incredible driftwood-strewn beaches where you can view amazing sunsets!
 See a detailed guide to Olympic National Park here.

 Nine Native American tribes call the Olympic Peninsula home.
 There are two large reservations where indigenous people reside on the Peninsula – Makah and Quinault.
 Visit the Makah Museum for more insight into First Nations history and culture on the Olympic Peninsula.